gravity-doc/gravity-doc.github.io/samples/mpi.md

 ### RUN ###
 echo "###############################################"
 mpirun -np ${PBS_NP} ./a.out > log

 ```

-The result shows that gr25-gr28 is used to finish the job, with 2 process per node.
+The result shows that *gr25*-*gr28* is used to finish the job, with 2 processes per node.
 ```bash
   rank   2    is run on node  gr27 rank   6    is run on node  gr25